0 results found in Ettrick

 Wi-Fi Available.
 Pets Welcome.
 Disabled Access.
 On Site Parking.

-Hotels, Guest accommodation & Self Catering in Ettrick
+Hotels, Guest accommodation, Self Catering & Camping in Ettrick

 Ettrick is a small village in the Scottish Borders located around 17 miles (28 km) south-west of the town of Selkirk.
 Ettrick Water is the river which flows through the Ettrick Valley, and across its flood plain, the Ettrick Marshes.
 It is the second fastest rising river in Scotland and at certain times of the year this is one of the best rivers for salmon fishing in Scotland.
 Permits for trout and grayling fishing can also be purchased locally.
 The beautiful Ettrick and Yarrow Valleys provide walks for all ages and abilities and a variety of outdoor pursuits such as horse riding, fishing, cycle touring and mountain biking, watersports and even paragliding, or you can simply explore the rolling landscape at your leisure.